leandronsp/ragnar/README.md

 ### Description
 Ragnar parses and exposes BMF&Bovespa data-related.
 API for getting stocks listed at Bovespa, and their related calls/puts.
-Its core accounts with a [Neural Network](https://en.wikipedia.org/wiki/Artificial_neural_network) in order to learn and predict calls/puts to operate.
+Its core accounts with an algorithm to score options in order to learn and predict calls/puts to operate.

 Some examples of API endpoints: